 Red Weather (1969, 38.17) ***½/TAnother Dose of Life

 Chicken Pot Pie

-Leigh Stephens, guitarist with the infamous Blue Cheer, was chucked out of the band after their second album, apparently for not doing drugs (!)
-He moved briefly to the UK, recording Red Weather in London in early '69 with the usual suspects, including keyboardists Ian Stewart and Nicky Hopkins.
+Leigh Stephens, guitarist with the legendary Blue Cheer, was chucked out of the band after their second album, apparently for not doing drugs (!).
+He briefly moved to the UK, recording Red Weather in London in early '69 with the usual suspects, including keyboardists Ian Stewart and Nicky Hopkins.
 Does it sound like Blue Cheer?
 Nope: more like The Dead, to be honest; it's certainly got some of that San Fran psych sound, although it's a bit of a mish-mash stylewise.
 Then again, since when did any of those bands achieve anything remotely like consistency in any area?
-The album's stronger material includes opener Another Dose Of Life, with its acid guitar interjections, I Grow Higher and the title track, and while there's nothing actually bad here, the aptly-named Drifting goes on a bit, while If You Choose Too is a bit too piano-boogie-by-numbers for its own good.
+The album's stronger material includes opener Another Dose Of Life, with its acid guitar interjections, I Grow Higher and the title track and while there's nothing actually bad here, the aptly-named Drifting goes on a bit, while If You Choose Too is a bit too piano-boogie-by-numbers for its own good.

 I thought I was going to get through the whole album without hearing any Mellotron, especially as the last track's called Chicken Pot Pie.
 Nope: although it's an instrumental acoustic-ish psych-folk number, it's got somebody (Stephens?
 Hopkins?) playing an interesting MkII strings part that enhances the track nicely.
 Anyway; while not essential, fans of that late-'60s US psych thing who haven't heard this before will lap it up, although it's not worth it on the Mellotron front.

 Des Goldes Bann